 American History Tellers

 The Cold War, Prohibition, the Gold Rush, the Space Race.
 Every part of your life - the words you speak, the ideas you share - can be traced to our history, but how well do you really know the stories that made America?
 We'll take you to the events, the times and the people that shaped our nation.
 And we'll show you how our history affected them, their families and affects you today.
 Hosted by Lindsay Graham (not the Senator).
-From Wondery, the network behind American Scandal, Tides of History, American Innovations and more.New episodes come out every Wednesday for free, with 1-week early access for Wondery+ subscribers.
-Listen ad-free on Wondery+ or on Amazon Music with a Prime membership or Amazon Music Unlimited subscription.
+From Wondery, the network behind American Scandal, Tides of History, American Innovations and more.You can binge new seasons of American History Tellers early and ad-free on Wondery+.
+Join Wondery+ in the Wondery app or on Apple Podcasts.

 https://wondery.com/shows/american-history-tellers/?utm_source=rss